Skrazzo/tmdb-tv-checker/README.md

 ## How to set up
 1. Either download source code and run it with `deno run dev`
-2. Or download compiled version and run it
+2. Or download compiled version from releases
 3. Set up config.json in the root directory